AI Architecture User Guide

 Data Attachments

-The panel’s most powerful feature is the ability to attach live trading data to your prompts.
-Nine attachment toggles let you include any combination of:
+The panel's most powerful feature is the ability to attach live trading data to your prompts.
+Ten attachment toggles let you include any combination of:

 Attachment Description